-The unprecedented COVID-19 crisis has brought a significant disruption in the manufacturing sector since FY’2020.
-As a result, the global economy is going through a severe supply shock phase.
-In the last three months, the federal and state governments in most major economies have started relaxing the lock-down and released billions of dollars in the stimulus package to revive the manufacturing sector and control bankruptcies among the SMB segment.
+The COVID-19 pandemic has brought significant disruption to the manufacturing sector in 2020.
+As a result, the global economy is going through a severe supply shock phase with high volatility, uncertainty, complexity and ambiguity (VUCA).
+In the last three months, federal and state governments in most major economies have started relaxing the lockdown restrictions and released billions of dollars in stimulus packages to revive the manufacturing sector and control bankruptcies among the SMB segment.

-A significant % of the global workforce is still operating from their home office and keeping themselves quarantined.
-Since April’20, the eCommerce penetration has accelerated in most parts of Western Europe and North America, and there is a significant amount of demand volatility in the market.
-In current circumstances, it’s challenging for the manufacturers to have a better handle on their inbound and outbound order management, and control the order lead time for their marketplace, retail, and end consumers due to persistent disruption in the downstream supply from the Tier-1 suppliers, and consistent challenges with the owned and 3PL carriers.
+A significant percentage of the global workforce is still operating from their home office and keeping themselves semi-quarantined.
+Since April 2020, eCommerce has grown in most parts of Western Europe and North America, and there is a significant amount of demand volatility in the market.
+In current circumstances, it’s challenging for manufacturers to have a strong handle on their inbound and outbound order management, and have a short lead time for their marketplace, retail, and end consumers due to persistent disruption in the downstream supply from Tier-1 suppliers, and consistent challenges with owned and 3PL carriers.

-CTO products usually have a lot of variability regarding their order lead times, which is generally caused by inaccuracies in the demand forecast, lower than optimal safety stock levels, challenges with Tier-1 suppliers, and longer distance between the Plants and DCs.
-Considering the consistent challenges with the Inbound and Outbound Logistics, and shortage of supplies from the Tier-1 suppliers, the client decided to maintain 15-20% higher Safety Stock Levels for the critical components (Processors, Flash Based Memory, SDDs, and VGA Cards) that go into CTO products.
+CTO products usually have a lot of variability in their order lead times, which is generally caused by inaccuracies in the demand forecast, lower than optimal safety stock levels, challenges with Tier-1 suppliers, and longer distance between the Plants and Distribution Centers.
+Considering the consistent challenges with Inbound and Outbound Logistics, and shortage of supplies from Tier-1 suppliers, the client decided to maintain 15% – 20% higher Safety Stock Levels for the critical components (Processors, Flash Based Memory, SDDs, and VGA Cards) that go into CTO products.
 To determine the optimal safety stock levels considering the current demand volatility, we leveraged the Safety Stock Simulation in the Course5 Discovery Model Factory.
-This strategy caused an increase in the inventory carrying cost but avoided the service level and lost customer issues in this volatile time.
+This strategy led to an increase in the inventory carrying cost but avoided the service level and lost customer issues in this volatile time.

-Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for the last mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that, the order lead time could be controlled and the desired service levels and CSAT targets are met.
-To identify the additional capacity, we worked closely with the Demand & Supply Planning lead and the head of logistics & customer service to optimize the current network design, and identify new warehouse locations in the high demand cities.
+Due to consistent challenges with the Motor-Truck and Air-Cargo capacity, and the rising transportation cost for last-mile delivery, the client invested in the leased regional warehouses closer to the cities with higher demand so that lead time reduction can be ensured and the desired service levels and CSAT targets are met.
+To identify the additional capacity, we worked closely with the Demand & Supply Planning lead and the head of Logistics and Customer Service to optimize the current network design, and identify new warehouse locations in the high demand cities.

-In the end, we are expecting that these positive signals of recovery will impact the lead time for both inbound and outbound logistics in the coming quarters, and deliver better service levels and customer satisfaction to both Retail and D2C consumers.
+In the end, we are expecting that these positive signals of recovery will impact lead time reduction for both inbound and outbound logistics in the coming quarters, and deliver better service levels and customer satisfaction to both Retail and D2C customers.